edbpede/tournament/README.md

+# TournaGen

-# Tournament Generator
+**Formerly Tournament Generator**

-A client-side web application for creating and managing various tournament formats.
+A client-side tournament management web application for creating and managing various tournament formats.
 Built with Astro, React, TypeScript, and Tailwind CSS v4.
+All data is stored in browser localStorage—no backend required.

 ## Features